GrantBirki/errbot/README.md

 For more details on deployment, you can check out my notes in the [deployment guide](https://errbot.birki.io/deployment)

+### Community Discord 💬

+If you need help with development, have a question, new feature, or just want to test out the bot, you can join the [errbot community Discord](https://discord.gg/qvnxqyuVpM)

 ### Documentation 📖

 All the documentation for this project is available at [errbot.birki.io](https://errbot.birki.io).